DeanoBurrito/northport/README.md

 # Project Goals
 I'd like to support smp and scheduling across multiple cores this time around, and port the whole os to another platform (risc-v looks really interesting, and achievable).

+### Current Features
+- Physical memory manager (does page frame allocation, in single or multiple pages).
+- Paging support (4 or 5 levels).
+- GDT and IDT implementations.
+IDT implementation is nothing unique, but something I think is quite cool.
+- Simple heap for the kernel.
+It's a linkedlist style heap for now.
+- Support for simple devices: IO/APIC, Local APIC, PS2 controller/keyboard/mouse, 8254 PIT.
+- Parsing and finding ACPI tables.
+- Scheduler, with support for kernel and userspace threads.
+- Stack traces.
+These can be printed with symbol names of the currently running program (including kernel), and will demangle c++ names.
+- Custom string and string formatting implementation (that conforms to printf() style).
+- Linear framebuffer and character-based framebuffer.
+PSF v1 & v2 rendering.

 # Build flags
 There are a number of flags that can be defined at compile time to enable/disable certain behaviours.